The definition of a continuous quantity

-The idea of a continuum, or a continuous quantity, then, is that there is no limit to the smallness of the parts into which it could be divided.
+That is the idea of a continuum, or a continuous quantity.
+There is no limit to the smallness of the parts into which it could be divided.
 We imagine a continuum to be "infinitely divisible," which is a brief way of saying that no matter into how many parts it has been divided, it could be divided still further.
-And each part will itself be infinitely divisible
+And each part will itself be infinitely divisible.

 A defining property of a continuous quantity, such as the line AC,

 is that if it is divided at any point B, then the right-hand boundary B of the part AB, coincides with the left-hand boundary B of the part BC.
 The parts AB, BC make contact -- they are connected -- at the point B. That allows AB to continue into BC without a gap.